Google-Health/imaging-research/path-foundation/README.md

 [Cloud Storage (GCS) bucket](https://cloud.google.com/storage) and evaluating the result of this classifier.
 * An alternative way of calling the API to generate embeddings from digital pathology images (JPEG, TIFF or PNG) stored in GCS

+We have a [video walkthrough](https://www.youtube.com/watch?v=Q_09Kqv1y1E) of the demo if you'd like more information.
 [Contact us](#contact) if you find training your custom model is more involved and requires more advanced batching.
 We're happy to help!